section-engineering-education/engineering-education/content/articles/custom-pagination-using-django-rest-framework/index.md

 published: true
 url: /custom-pagination-using-django-rest-framework/
 title: Custom Pagination Using Django REST Framework with Vue
-description: This tutorial aims to help the reader understand how to paginate web applications for better user experience and readability and how one can customize and modify the default pagination styles using Django REST Framework with Vue.
+description: This tutorial aims to help the reader understand how to paginate web applications for a better user experience and readability.
+It also looks at how one can customize and modify the default pagination styles using Django REST Framework with Vue.
 author: atonya-dennis
-date: 2021-11-8T00:00:00-11:45
+date: 2021-11-15T00:00:00-11:00
 topics: [Languages]
 excerpt_separator: <!--more-->
 images: